kaittli/DH110-22F/assignment07/README.md

 ![screenshot](wireflow2.png)
 ## Prototype
-Link to my interactive prototype[here.](https://www.figma.com/proto/9dtRHXEObBjDwFgdwTQRGm/Hifi-prototype?node-id=4%3A152&scaling=scale-down&page-id=0%3A1&starting-point-node-id=4%3A152)
+Link to my interactive prototype [here.](https://www.figma.com/proto/9dtRHXEObBjDwFgdwTQRGm/Hifi-prototype?node-id=4%3A152&scaling=scale-down&page-id=0%3A1&starting-point-node-id=4%3A152)
 ## Cognitive Walkthrough Pt.
 1 (Non-in class)
 *Note: I performed a cognitive walkthrough independently and also performed one in class with peers—this portion will reference the walkthrough I did outside of class as the response collection was slightly different as I made my own Google form.
 The in class cognitive walkthrough will be displayed after this section.